 These individuals should be dedicated to the provision of first aid and medical care.
 It is important that these personnel be free of other responsibilities and able to respond to an emergency without compromising of other aspects of the event.

 Community based first aid services:

-There are several options available such as St John Ambulance, Canadian Ski Patrol, and Red Cross.
-These volunteer based organizations can provide onsite first aid and basic life support.
+St John Ambulance, is a volunteer-based organization that could provide onsite first aid and basic life support.

 Contracted professional services: